-Crowdfunding websites are sites where entrepreneurs can get funds for their startup from common people like you and me.
+Raising capital to finance a startup has been made easy thanks to crowdfunding websites.
+These are the sites where entrepreneurs can get funds for their startup from common people like you and me.

 Here comes the era of Crowdfunding which is alternately known as crowd financing, equity crowdfunding or hyper funding.
 It has proven to be a great way of securing funds to finance a startup.

 Crowdfunding is the collective cooperation, attention, and trust by people who network and pool their resources, usually via the Internet, to support efforts initiated by other people or organisations.